omitobi/issuesminer/readme.md

 ## Introduction

-This repo contains the code base for the Laravel (Lumen) project use to retrieve Commits data from Github API Version 3 and also re-organize the data to be used in the Thesis titled: 'The relationship between Module size, Alternative cost and Bugs' as fulfilment of the requirement of obtaining Masters' of Software Engineering at the University of Tartu (August 2018)
+This repo contains the code base for the Laravel (Lumen) project used to retrieve Commits data from Github API Version 3 and also re-organize the data to be used in the Thesis titled: 'The relationship between Module size, Alternative cost and Bugs' as fulfilment of the requirement of obtaining Masters' of Software Engineering at the University of Tartu (August 2018)

 ## Other projects related